flmarsou/so_long/README.md

-# 🦊 What is Minitalk?
+# 🦊 What is So Long?

 WIP